ethereum/EIPs/EIPS/eip-X.md

 requires: [ERC-2470]
 ---

-# TODO
-- Show example of submitting solution

 ## Abstract

-[Quantum supremacy](https://en.wikipedia.org/wiki/Quantum_supremacy) indicates the earliest sign where an adversary can bypass current Ethereum cryptography standards.
-To protect one's funds on Ethereum, it would be useful to watch a trigger that activates when quantum supremacy has been achieved.
-This ERC serves to both show proof of a stricter quantum supremacy (one that is strong enough to indicate concerns in RSA security) and trigger quantum-secure signature verification schemes on Ethereum assets.
-Previous attempts have been made to demonstrate quantum supremacy, e.g. [Kim](https://www.nature.com/articles/s41586-023-06096-3), [Arute](https://www.nature.com/articles/s41586-019-1666-5) and [Morvan](https://arxiv.org/abs/2304.11119), but they have been refuted or at least claimed to have no practical benefit, e.g. [Begusic and Chan](https://arxiv.org/pdf/2306.16372.pdf), [Pednault](https://arxiv.org/pdf/1910.09534.pdf), and a quote from Sebastian Weidt in [The Telegraph](https://thequantuminsider.com/2023/07/04/google-claims-latest-quantum-experiment-would-take-decades-on-classical-computer/).
-This contract will prevent any notion of cheating by generating a classically impossible problem on chain, to which even the creator does not know the solution.
+This proposal introduces a smart contract containing an intractable puzzle that is expected to only be able to be solved using quantum computers.
 The contract will be funded with ETH, which can only be retrieved by solving the problem.
 Ethereum accounts can then, using custom verification schemes such as those based on [ERC-4337](./eip-4337.md), watch this contract and fall back to a quantum secure signature verification scheme if and when it is solved.

+The contract, then, serves the two purposes of (1) showing proof of a strict [quantum supremacy] that is strong enough to indicate concerns in RSA and ECDSA security, and (2) acting as a leading indicator to protect Ethereum assets by triggering quantum-secure signature verification schemes.

 ## Motivation

-- Defining a point in time when quantum-secure protection of Ethereum assets should be used
-- Proving practical quantum supremacy using blockchain verifiable methods
+[Quantum supremacy] "is the goal of demonstrating that a programmable quantum computer can solve a problem that no classical computer can solve in any feasible amount of time".
+Previous attempts have been made to demonstrate quantum supremacy, e.g. [Kim](https://www.nature.com/articles/s41586-023-06096-3), [Arute](https://www.nature.com/articles/s41586-019-1666-5) and [Morvan](https://arxiv.org/abs/2304.11119), but they have been refuted or at least claimed to have no practical benefit, e.g. [Begusic and Chan](https://arxiv.org/pdf/2306.16372.pdf), [Pednault](https://arxiv.org/pdf/1910.09534.pdf), and a quote from Sebastian Weidt in [The Telegraph](https://thequantuminsider.com/2023/07/04/google-claims-latest-quantum-experiment-would-take-decades-on-classical-computer/).
+Quantum supremacy, by its current definition, is "irrespective of the usefulness of the problem".
+This proposal, however, focuses on a stricter definition of a problem that indicates the earliest sign where an adversary may soon bypass current Ethereum cryptography standards.
+This contract will serve as trustless, unbiased proof of this strong quantum supremacy by generating a classically intractable problem on chain, to which even the creator does not know the solution.

+Since quantum computers are [expected](https://www.nature.com/articles/d41586-023-00017-0) to break current security standards, Ethereum assets are at risk.
+However, implementing quantum-secure [protocols](https://csrc.nist.gov/News/2022/pqc-candidates-to-be-standardized-and-round-4) can be costly and complicated.
+In order to delay unnecessary costs, Ethereum assets can continue using current cryptographic standards and only fall back to a quantum-secure scheme when there is reasonable risk of security failure due to quanutm computers.
+Therefore, this contract can server to protect one's funds on Ethereum by acting as a trigger that activates when strong quantum supremacy has been achieved by solving the classically intractable puzzle.

 ## Specification